4.3. Term algebras

 Conversely, if L is a basis of a monoid M in the category of monoids, then

-M is a unary term L-algebra.
+M is a unary term L-algebra, using L as a language of function symbols.

 Proof: Any L-algebra structure on any set E is uniquely extensible as